Is it safe to enter a writing contest? (video)

 Transcript:

-Have you ever worried about entering a writing contest?
+Have you ever been worried about entering a writing contest?
 That’s the topic I’m addressing today in The Write Question.
 I’m Daphne Gray-Grant, the Publication Coach.

 I have a question from Gilbert Lee, a writer based in Owen Sound, Ontario.
 Here’s what he asked by email…

 “Do you think that entering writing contests is a good way to start?
 Also, I have concerns about who offers these contests.
 At the moment, I’m considering Funds for Writers and Institute for Childrens Lit.
 Rightly or wrongly, I don’t have any concerns about the Institute for Children’s Literature, but I am wondering about Funds for Writers.
 Can you help me out?
-I did do a quick google search, but didn’t get the answers that I was looking for.
+I did a quick google search, but didn’t get the answers that I was looking for.

 Thanks for your question, Gilbert.
 You are very smart to have some concerns.
 I strongly recommend you familiarize yourself with the website Writer Beware, link below.

-For more than 20 years, the mission of Writer Beware has been to track, expose and raise awareness of questionable practices in the publishing industry.
+For more than 20 years, the mission of Writer Beware has been to track, expose, and raise awareness of questionable practices in the publishing industry.

 Although the site is sponsored by the Science Fiction and Fantasy Writers of America, they don’t limit their work to those genres.